Guggenheim Publications 1937–2014

 Page 1 of 6

 James Turrell.
 Exh. cat.
 Contributions by Carmen Giménez, Nat Trotman, and Arthur Zajonc.
-Hardcover, 128 pages, fully illustrated.
+Hardcover, 128 pages with 92 color illustrations.
 9.75 x 11.75 inches.

 Robert Motherwell: Early Collages.
 Exh. cat.
 Contributions by Susan Davidson, Megan M. Fontanella, Brandon Taylor, and Jeffrey Warda.
 Hardcover, 144 pages with 124 color illustrations.
 9.75 x 11 inches.
 English and Italian.